Amin-Golzari-Oskouei/CGFFCM/README.md

 # CGFFCM: Cluster-weight and Group-local Feature-weight learning in Fuzzy C-Means clustering algorithm for color image segmentation

-The source code files include the MATLAB implementation of the CGFFCM algorithm presented in:
+The Source_Code.rar file includes the MATLAB implementation of the CGFFCM algorithm presented in:
 A. Golzari Oskouei, M. Hashemzadeh, B. Asheghi, and M.-A. Balafar, "CGFFCM: Cluster-weight and Group-local Feature-weight learning in Fuzzy C-Means clustering algorithm for color image segmentation," Applied Soft Computing, 2021, (Accepted for publication).

 Comments are written for all steps of the algorithm to better understanding the code.
 Also, a demo is implemented for ease of running, which runs by importing the data and other necessary algorithm parameters.